AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/1-reference-guide.md

 1. **Spatial correlation matrices that are located within the "spatial correlation" tab of each path "Wind|Solar|Load / &lt;area\_name&gt;"**

-_This tab contains a workspace for the description of 12 monthly spatial correlation matrices_ $$\Xi$$ _and one annual correlation matrix.
+_This tab contains a workspace for the description of 12 monthly spatial correlation matrices_ \\(\Xi\\) _and one annual correlation matrix.
 For the stochastic generators to work properly, these matrices must meet the usual requirements (matrices must be p.s.d, symmetric, with all terms between -100 and +100, and a main diagonal made of 100s).
 If this is not the case, generators will emit an infeasibility diagnosis.
 Matrices can be either set up manually OR automatically filled out by the time-series analyzer (see next paragraph)._

 _Depending on the choices made in the main "simulation" window, the matrices used will be either the 12 monthly matrices or the annual matrix.
 Whether to use the first or the second option depends on the quality of the statistical data at hand: with high quality data (for instance, that derived from the analysis of a very large pool of historical data), use of monthly correlations is recommended because monthly differences between matrices have a physical meaning ; with less robust data (derived from a handful of historical data,…), use of the single annual correlation matrix should be preferred because it smooths out the numeric noise which impairs the monthly matrices._